Codify-Berkeley-Education/Lecture-TypeScript/README.md

-# JavaScript Lecture Starter Code
+# TypeScript Lecture Starter Code

-To run a file, use the command `bun filename.js` in the terminal.
+To run a file, use the command `bun filename.ts` in the terminal.

 To install dependencies: